Ventilation Vs Exhaust Fans: What Is The Difference?

 What is an Exhaust Fan?

-An exhaust fan is specifically designed to remove stale air, moisture, and unwanted odors from a confined space.
+An exhaust fan—sometimes called an extractor fan or duct fan—is specifically designed to remove stale air, moisture, and odors from enclosed spaces like bathrooms, kitchens, or workshops.
 These fans draw air from the interior of a building and expel it outside, thereby improving indoor air quality.
 Commonly found in kitchens, bathrooms, and other enclosed areas, exhaust fans play a vital role in preventing the buildup of humidity, smoke, and strong smells.

 How Does an Exhaust Fan Work?

-Exhaust fans operate by creating a negative pressure within the room.
+Exhaust fans, or exhaust ventilation systems, operate by creating negative pressure inside a room.
 When activated, the fan blades spin to draw air into the fan housing.
 This action generates a pressure difference that forces the collected air to exit through a vent or duct system.
 As stale air is expelled, fresh air can enter the space, enhancing overall air circulation.

 Advantages of Exhaust Fans

-Prevention of Harmful Gas Buildup: Continuous operation can help eliminate harmful gases like carbon monoxide from living spaces.
+• Prevention of Harmful Gas Buildup: Continuous operation helps eliminate harmful gases like carbon monoxide.

 Disadvantages of Exhaust Fans